menu

 Also of interest is that University Park has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-University Park is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in University Park enrolled in college, University Park has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, University Park is a college town.
+There are a lot of students in University Park attending college, and as a result University Park provides a number of services, amenities and opportunities geared to the needs and activities of students.

 University Park is a somewhat ethnically-diverse city.
 The people who call University Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Park residents report their race to be White, followed by Asian.
 Important ancestries of people in University Park include English, German, Irish, Italian, and French.